apache/flink-cdc/docs/content/docs/core-concept/transform.md

 ## Embedding AI Model

 Embedding AI Model can be used in transform rules.
-To use Embedding AI Model, you need to download the jar of build-in model, and then add `--jar {$BUILD_IN_MODEL_PATH}` to your flink-cdc.sh command.
+To use Embedding AI Model, you need to download the jar of build-in model, and then add `--jar {$BUILT_IN_MODEL_PATH}` to your flink-cdc.sh command.

 How to define a Embedding AI Model: